Shots were fired and a wanted man is dead after a standoff in Maple Ridge Wednesday.

 "I can tell you that the suspect was alive when he left the scene, however his condition is considered grave," the local top cop announced to media in a scrum just outside the yellow police tape.

-Walsh added that he was pleased no officers were injured at this time.
+Walsh added that he was pleased no officers had been injured.

 Police seized a rifle from the scene.
 As per RCMP policy, and as a commitment to accountability and transparency, Vancouver Police Department will be taking on the investigation of the RCMP-involved shooting.